MuhammadUsman180/OneDefend-Advanced-gRPC-Powered-Endpoint-Detection-Response-Platform/README.md

 # OneDefend-Advanced-gRPC-Powered-Endpoint-Detection-Response-Platform
 A high-performance, real-time EDR system built on gRPC, featuring kernel-level anti-tamper, automated ransomware containment, and visual root-cause analysis.

-This is a comprehensive Research Paper / Technical Whitepaper draft for your project.
-I have structured it in the standard IEEE/Academic format, which is exactly what you need for a career-level publication or a university thesis.

 OneDefend: A High-Performance gRPC-Powered EDR Framework with Multi-Layered Anti-Tamper and Automated Remediation

 Author: Muhammad Usman